Next generation SWATH proteomics - more speed and more depth

 How can you quantify something that you don’t know is there?

 The answer to this question is in the ion library that we use (see the application note for more details).
-Once the acquisition is done, the files are processed by powerful bioinformatic tools that use the ion library to deconvolute the signal and get clean precursor MS and their MS/MS information.
+Once the acquisition is done, the files are processed by powerful bioinformatics tools that use the ion library to deconvolute the signal and get clean precursor MS and their MS/MS information.
 These data can then be mapped on peptide, lipid or metabolite databases to generate quantitative information.
 With this method, we have been able to get reproducible quantitative data for more than 4000 proteins.
 That’s pretty impressive!
 Also, since the acquisition is data independent, the files can be mapped over and over again on upgraded, changed or tweaked databases as new hypotheses rise.
 You can thus squeeze even more information out of the data files.

 What do I need to benefit from SWATH proteomics?